Discover how today’s photo tourism industry developed.

 The advent of photography-based tourism was the next step.
 One might say it worked both ways; that the growth of tourism created a stimulus for photography, while the growth of photography, also provided an impetus for travel.
 People suddenly had an insight into unknown lands.
 Surely seeing photographs from a friend’s travels sparked interest in broadening one’s own experiences.
 One of the first travel photography expeditions was embarked on by Maxime du Camp and Gustave Flaubert.
 The Frenchmen left home to photograph North Africa and the Middle East, and the images and stories they returned with provided them with instant notoriety.

-A turning point for travel photography came in 1888, when the first point in shoot camera was released by George Eastman, the founder of Kodak.
+A turning point for travel photography came in 1888, when the first point-and-shoot camera was released by George Eastman, the founder of Kodak.
 The quality was far less, but the point in shoot camera made photography accessible to amateurs, as well.
 The most renowned of the first point in shoot cameras, was the Kodak Brownie, released nearly ten years later.
 Suddenly, cameras could be easily used and transported by everyone.

 Image by courtesy of AntiquarianAuctions.com